skmonckton/BOLDreflectR/README.md

 10. Back in PowerShell, test that the application works using `electron-forge start`.

 11. If the app runs successfully, it can be built using `electron-forge make`.
 The app will be placed in the **/out** folder.
 The ZIP archive can be found in **/out/make/zip/win32/x64**.

+12. Optionally, you can package the app into a Windows installer using [Inno Setup](https://jrsoftware.org/isinfo.php).